-The more we learn about substance abuse, and addictive behaviors like gambling, anorexia, bulimia, and other destructive, unhealthy activities, the more quickly we address the issues that undermine quality of life.
+The more we learn about substance abuse, and addictive behaviors like gambling, anorexia, bulimia, and other destructive, unhealthy activities, the more quickly we address the issues that undermine the quality of life.

 Hawaii Island Recovery (HIR) recently released its full webinar describing the proven, documented benefits of Eye Movement Desensitization and Reprocessing (EMDR) featuring expert and authority Fernando Manon taking questions from viewers.

 Each day we encounter “triggers” that elicit a programmed response.
 You hear an old love song and you’re taken back.
 You catch a whiff of a familiar perfume.
 You drive past a favorite restaurant.
 Each day we’re exposed to emotional triggers that activate a response – sometimes pleasurable, sometimes painful.

 In this informative webinar, Hawaii Island Recovery’s Fernando Manon introduces the benefits of EMDR therapy in treating a long list of addictive, destructive behaviors based on buried memories of deep emotional stress.

 Unrecognized emotional and physical trauma has long been cited as contributing factors to addiction.
 You may not know why you drink as much as you do.
 You may not recognize why you abuse dangerous drugs.
 You’re confused about body image so you over-eat or under-eat.

 Because our emotional scars are invisible, and perhaps repressed within the brain’s memory bank, we’re unaware that they even exist.
 Instead, all these years, many of us self-medicate with drugs that make us forget or self-destructive behaviors that are toxic to a satisfying,